Red List Status -Near Threatened (NT) , assessed in 10/05/2016

-Pycnandra bracteolata is endemic tree restricted to the northeastern part of Grande Terre, from Mont Colnett to Roches Ouaïème.
-It is found in dense humid forest at mid-altitude (670-980 m asl.) on volcano-sedimentary substrate.
-Uncontrolled bushfires constitute a potential threat for the lowest subpopulations.
-Pycnandra bracteolata is considered Vulnerable (VU) using criteria D2 because of its small area of occupancy (AOO) being estimated to 16 km².
+Pycnandra bracteolata is an endemic tree of New Caledonia, restricted to the north-eastern part of Grande Terre, from Mont Colnett to Roches Ouaïème.
+It is found in dense humid forest at mid-altitude (670-980 m asl.) on volcano-sedimentary substrates.
+Uncontrolled bushfires constitute a potential threat at lower end of its altitudinal range.
+Pycnandra bracteolata is considered Near Threatened (NT) close to Vulnerable under criterion B.

-Pycnandra bracteolata is endemic tree restricted to the northeastern part of Grande Terre, from Mont Colnett to Roches Ouaïème.
+Pycnandra bracteolata is endemic tree restricted to the northeast of Grande Terre, from Mount Colnett to Roches Ouaïème.

 This species is found in dense humid forest at mid-altitude (670-980 m asl.) on volcano-sedimentary substrate.

 Some of the lowest subpopulations may be threatened by bushfires.